vfarcic/devops26/manuscript/02-intro.md

 If you do plan to delete the cluster or to uninstall Jenkins X, you should probably remove the GitHub repositories and a few local files.
 When we install Jenkins X again, those repositories and files will be recreated.

-Please replace `[...]` with your GitHub user before executing the commands that follow.
+W> Please replace `[...]` with your GitHub user before executing the commands that follow.

 ```bash
 GH_USER=[...]